tmatilai/vagrant-proxyconf/index.md

 [gemnasium]: https://gemnasium.com/tmatilai/vagrant-proxyconf
 [codeclimate]: https://codeclimate.com/github/tmatilai/vagrant-proxyconf

 A [Vagrant](http://www.vagrantup.com/) plugin that configures the virtual machine to use specified proxies.
+This is useful for example in case you are behind a corporate proxy, or you have a caching proxy.

 At this state we support:

 * Generic `*_proxy` environment variables that many programs support
 * APT proxy/cacher
+* Setting default proxy configuration for all Chef provisioners

 Support is planned for other package managers (at least yum).